emmajanedrews/base-template/_posts/2017-08-22-5-remodeling-projects-with-the-best-return.md

 Clearly, some of them will make more sense for your home than others.
 If you're considering selling your home, then just one of these projects could add tens of thousands of dollars to the price you'll be able to get.

 If you have any questions or want additional advice about which remodeling projects make sense for you, give me a call or send me an email.
 We can discuss all the details and I can give you an accurate estimate of what these projects could be worth.
-I look forward to hearing from you!
+I look forward to hearing from you!&nbsp;